-SOLUNION Seguros de Crédito, Compañía Internacional de Seguros y Reaseguros S.A. has a Capital Management Policy approved by the Board of Directors on 19 December, 2016, that is reviewed annually to be updated.
+Solunion Seguros, Compañía Internacional de Seguros y Reaseguros S.A. has a Capital Management Policy whose last revision was approved by the Board of Directors on December 11, 2017.

 The principal objectives of this Policy are the following:

 - Provide the Company and Group with a procedure to check that the eligible own funds meet the applicable requirements. - Ensure that the projections of eligible own funds contemplate the continuous compliance with applicable requirements throughout the period contemplated. - Establish an identification and documentation process for funds with limited availability, as well as the circumstances in which own funds may absorb losses. - Ensure that the Company has a medium-term Capital Management Plan.